polarity-lang/polarity/CONTRIBUTING.md

 You can inspect the current coverage of the main branch through the web interface of codecov using [this link](https://app.codecov.io/gh/polarity-lang/polarity).

 > [!TIP]
-> You can also compute the code coverage locally.
+> You can also compute code coverage locally.
 To do this, first install the llvm-cov subcommand for cargo using ` cargo install cargo-llvm-cov`.
-You can then run `make coverage` to see which parts of the code are covered.
+You can then run `make coverage` to get a html report of the parts of the code that are covered by tests.

 ## Debugging